Returning Essential Wildflowers to America’s Landscapes

 - Great Basin Plant Materials Center

-The Xerces Society and Hedgerow Farms of Winters, California, have developed a new source of native California milkweed seed for use in large-scale restoration projects across the Central Valley.
-Through this partnership, 70 pounds of narrow-leaved milkweed seed (Asclepias fascicularis) were produced during the 2010 growing season.
-Xerces continues to work with Hedgerow Farms to establish seed production fields for additional California milkweed species.
+The Xerces Society and Hedgerow Farms of Winters, California, have partnered to produce new sources of native California milkweed seed for use in large-scale restoration projects across the Central Valley.
+To date, over 150 pounds of narrow-leaved milkweed seed (Asclepias fascicularis) have been produced and Hedgerow Farms has also launched production of showy milkweed (A. speciosa), heartleaf milkweed (A. cordifolia), and woollypod milkweed (A. eriocarpa).